davegutz/myStateOfCharge/SOC_Particle/README.md

    1. Temperature derivative on counting is a new concept.
 I believe I am pioneering this idea of technology.
 That the temperature effects are large enough to fundamentally increase the order of Coulomb Counting.
    2. My notion seems to be backed up by high sensitivity
 7. Dynamic Model
-   1. Not sure this is even needed to due to low bandwidth of daily charge cycle.
+   1. Not sure if this is even needed to due to low bandwidth of daily charge cycle.
 Average out.
    2. Leave this in design for now for study.
 Able to disable
 8. EKF
    1. Failure isolation